 Addictions Counseling - Faculty

-Portia Sipes, LPC, NCC, CADC I, ACS has a private practice where she works with individuals and couples with mental health and addiction issues.
-Prior to opening her practice, she worked in the non-profit sector as a counselor, program manager, clinical supervisor, and executive director.
-She is involved in the community as a member of the Northwest Institute of Addictions Studies board, as well as a community member of the Reed College Institutional Review Board.Portia Sipes, LPC, NCC, CADC I, ACS has a private practice where she works with individuals and couples with mental health and addiction issues.
-Prior to opening her practice, she worked in the non-profit sector as a counselor, program manager, clinical supervisor, and executive director.
+Portia Sipes, LPC, NCC, CADC I, ACS, has a private practice where she works with individuals and couples with mental health and addiction issues.
+She also works part-time for the Hazelden Betty Ford Foundation in their managed care department advocating for clients with their insurance companies.
+For over a decade she has worked in the non-profit addictions and mental health field as a counselor, program manager, clinical supervisor, and executive director.
 She is involved in the community as a member of the Northwest Institute of Addictions Studies board, as well as a community member of the Reed College Institutional Review Board.